aws-samples/non-profit-blockchain/ngo-lambda/README.md

 cat /tmp/lambda-output-queryAllDonors.txt
 ```

-You have deployed a Lambda function that is invoking transactions on the blockchain.
-Next we'll create an API Gateway that calls this Lambda for each of its routes.
+You have deployed a Lambda function that is invoking chaincode transactions and running queries in Managed Blockchain.
+Next we'll test using API Gateway to call this Lambda for each of its routes.

 ## Step 4 - Test the API Gateway